 Many small business owners and non-profits are unaware that their organization may not have the legal right to enter into contracts, prosecute a lawsuit, or defend against a lawsuit if their business does not maintain a qualified status with the California Secretary of State’s office (SOS) or the Franchise Tax Board (FTB).
 Contracts entered into during a period of disqualification are typically voidable by the other party or parties, and, in some instances, criminal penalties may apply.
-To avoid these and other pitfalls, call the trusted business law attorneys at Gehres Law Group for a complimentary consultation.
+To avoid these and other pitfalls, call the trusted business law attorneys at Gehres Law Library for a complimentary consultation.

 - Domestic Companies